 1 - 8 weeks

 Support conservation work to protect endangered species in South Africa.
-Monitor priority species including lion, leopard, cheetah, rhino and wild dog.
+Priority species on this project include lions, leopards, cheetahs, rhinos and wild dogs.

 2 - 16 weeks

-Gain practical experience in advanced anti-poaching techniques, learning from South Africa’s most experienced conservation professionals.
+Gain practical experience in anti-poaching techniques, learning from South Africa’s most experienced conservation professionals.

 10 - 14 days

-Volunteer in Victoria Falls and support grass-roots community action.
-Build strong communities through livelihood development and education projects.
+Volunteer in Victoria Falls, South Africa and support grassroots action, building strong communities through livelihood development and education projects.